nyfine99/mckelveyschofield/README.md

 ## Usage

 All of the scripts in the `scripts` folder provide a good outline for usage.
-To run a script, for example, `sample_script.py`, run
+To run a script, for example, `euclidean_electorate.py`, run

-`python -m scripts.sample_script`
+`python -m scripts.euclidean_electorate`

 in your terminal.